Skip to content

 return True

-elif self.parent is None:
+elif self.parent is not None:

 log.debug(f"Trying to attach object {self.obj.name} to object {other.name},"